Porsil/lab-boss/README.md

 <summary>My Cards</summary>

-- The original scheduler plan was to have an link that when clicked would display just the user's cards.
+- The original scheduler plan was to have an link that when clicked would display just the users cards.
 This was not implemented due to time constraints.
 User's can easily find their cards by using the filter options on both scheduler pages.

 </details>